 - sugar: light brown sugar or granulated sugar works for this recipe

 - make it refined sugar free with maple sugar

 - egg: keep the egg if you can, if not use flax egg

-- mix 1 tbsp ground flaxseed with 3 tbsp water
+- mix 1 tablespoon ground flaxseed with 3 tablespoon water

 - let sit 10 minutes